zowe/docs-site/docs/user-guide/configure-xmem-server.md

     When started, the ZWESISTC started task must find a valid ZWESIPxx PARMLIB member.
 The `SZWESAMP` PDS contains the member `ZWESIP00` containing default configuration values.
 You can copy this member to your system PARMLIB data set, or allocate the default PDS data set ZWES.SISAMP that is specified in the ZWESISTC started task JCL.

+### Automatic copying of cross memory data set members

-A convenience script `<ROOT_DIR>/scripts/utils/zowe-install-xmem.sh` is shipped with Zowe to help with copying the cross memory and auxiliary address space PROCLIB members, the PARMLIB member, and the load libraries.
+Instead of the manual steps [described above](#manual-copying-of-cross-memory-data-set-members) a convenience script `<ROOT_DIR>/scripts/utils/zowe-install-xmem.sh` is shipped with Zowe to help with copying the cross memory and auxiliary address space PROCLIB members, the PARMLIB member, and the load libraries.

 The script `zowe-install-xmem.sh` takes four arguments: